ArtturiLaitakari/FateofArsMagica/SpellGuidelines.md

 ## Muto Ignem (MuIg)

 The intensity of a fire also affects the difficulty of changing it.
-For every 5 points by which the fire's damage exceeds +5 add one magnitude to the spell's level.
+For every  point by which the fire's damage exceeds +1 add one magnitude to the spell's level.

 **General:** Convert part of an Ignem elemental’s body into another type of Ignem matter, reducing the elementals Might Pool by the level of the spell +10.
 If the elemental is not destroyed by this effect, when the duration ends it can restore this Might by re-absorbing the matter. p.133